Table of contents

-Nobody knows for sure, although some recommend starting off with a CBD-rich product.
+Nobody knows although some recommend starting off with a CBD-rich product.
 Reports also suggest that low doses of THC may help alleviate anxiety, whereas higher doses of THC may prompt it.

 What percentage of THC is in CBD Hemp Products?

 CBD products must contain no more than 0.3% THC to be considered legal.
-Full-spectrum and broad-spectrum CBD products fall into this category (but not always), while CBD isolate products contain should technically contain no THC at all.
+Full-spectrum and broad-spectrum CBD products fall into this category (but not always), while CBD isolate products should technically contain no THC.

 How does a 2:1 CBD to THC strain feel?